Aarif Sheikh

-Aarif Sheikh (आरिफ शेख्; born 5 October 1997) is a Nepalese cricketer, who was the vice-captain of the Nepal national under-19 cricket team, and currently plays for the senior team.
-All-rounder Aarif is a right-handed batsman and a right-arm medium pace bowler.
-He made his debut for Nepal against Hong Kong in May 2014.
+Aarif Sheikh (आरिफ शेख्; born 5 October 1997) is a Nepalese cricketer, who has been a former vice-captain of the Nepal under-19 cricket team and currently plays for the senior team.
+Aarif is a right-handed batsman and a right-arm medium pace bowler.
+He made his List A debut for Nepal in the 2015 ICC World Cricket League Division Two tournament against Namibia on 21 January 2015.

-He represents the APF Club of the National League and GoldenGate International College, which plays in the SPA Cup.
 He was one of the eleven cricketers to play in Nepal's first ever One Day International (ODI) match, against the Netherlands, in August 2018.

-His younger brother, Aasif Sheikh, has played for the Nepal under-19 cricket team.
+His younger brother, Aasif Sheikh, also plays for the national team as a Wicket-keeper batter.
 Aarif has been known for guiding his younger brother as a mentor in their childhood.
-In the final of the 2016 Everest Premier League, Aasif scored 111* eventually helping his team Panchakanya Tej to win the title.
+They have been playing together in the national team since 2021, mostly in ODI-Format of the game.

 Career

 Early career

-Aarif first represented Nepal Under-19s in the 2014 ACC Under-19 Asia Cup in December 2013.
+Aarif first represented the Nepal Under-19s in the 2014 ACC Under-19 Asia Cup in December 2013.
 He scored 25 runs against Pakistan, 40 runs against India and 48 runs against UAE in the tournament.

-In the national one day tournament held in Kathmandu, he was named Player of the Tournament where he scored a total of 261 runs with an average of 52.20 and picked up 11 wickets.
+In the national one-day tournament held in Kathmandu, he was named Player of the Tournament where he scored a total of 261 runs with an average of 52.20 and picked up 11 wickets.

 Following his impressive performances in the national tournament, he was selected in the national squad for the 2014 ACC Premier League.
 Playing his debut match for Nepal, he picked up 2 wickets against Hong Kong where he also bowled the Hong Kong captain Jamie Atkinson.
 He also picked up 2 wickets in the match against Afghanistan.

 He went to India along with his teammate Karan KC in September 2014 for a 10-day training at Just Cricket Academy in Bangalore before participating in the 2014 ICC World Cricket League Division Three tournament.

 He represented Nepal Under-19s in the 2014 ACC Under-19 Premier League, where he was the second leading run scorer.
 He scored 190 runs in 5 innings at an average of 38.00.
 He made List A debut in 2015 ICC World Cricket League Division Two in Namibia in January 2015.